software-dev-academy/testing-lab-sort-search/README.md

 ### Github Task: Filter, Search & Sort
-In this assignment, you will be given the task to implement methods based on object comparison.
+In this assignment, you will be given the task to implement methods, in a test driven manner, based on object comparison.
 You will be dealing with filtering objects and the use of typical search/sorting algorithms.
 This will be put into practice by using arrays in Java.